logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

 });
 ```
 ::: callout
 **Note:** All critical functions defined in the tray abstract will continue to fire even if new ones are defined in the tray definition.
 This also applies to events in that newly defined events will be merged into the event list.
 However, a duplicate event definition will override the event in the tray abstract.
-As such any additional event functionality can be easily implemented, and if needed, existing events can be overwriten.
+As such any additional event functionality can be easily implemented, and if needed, existing events can be overwritten.
 :::

 ### Options ###